In this piece, we’re getting into all things SaaS.

 It’s increasingly the go-to deployment model – as well as how most customers want to consume their software.

 Accessibility for users

 Users can easily sign up to a SaaS product without needing to download, install or configure.
 Plus, the service can be accessed from any device.

 The application is managed from one central code base, allowing the fast rollout of new features for all users, simultaneously.

-Instead of a costly licence, the pay-as-you-go nature of SaaS opens it up to low-barrier pricing models like pay-for-what-you-use or a monthly or yearly subscription.
+Instead of a costly licence, the as-a-service deployment model opens up low-barrier pricing options like pay-for-what-you-use or a monthly/yearly subscription.

 Takes the pressure off internal IT teams

 SaaS products are managed by the provider, which is a major draw for many companies, and especially start-ups and scale-ups – who need their IT teams to be focussed on core business issues.